ryofslife/dumpable-kernel/README.md

 ### Case 0: <em>panic()</em>

 If you pass 0 as the argument, it simply calls  <a href="https://elixir.bootlin.com/linux/latest/source/kernel/panic.c#L276">panic()</a>.
-Nothing interesting but its useful for testing if kexec reboot is working properly😐.
+Nothing interesting but it's useful for testing if kexec reboot is working properly😐.

 ---